Please ensure Javascript is enabled for purposes of website accessibility

 3. Deemed neither to limit nor repeal any other powers granted under state statutes.

-5-0412.
+5-0411.
 WARNING AND DISCLAIMER OF LIABILITY.
-The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and
+The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+Larger floods can and will occur on rare occasions.
+Flood heights may by increased by man-made or-natural causes.
+This ordinance does not imply that land outside the a(eas or special flood hazards or uses permitted within such areas will be free

-officer or employee thereof, or the Federal Emergency Management Agency, for any flood damages that may result from reliance on this ordinance or any administrative decision lawfully made thereunder.
+from flooding or flood damages.
+This ordinance shall not create liability on the part of the City of Harwood, any officer or employee thereof, or the Federal Emergency Management AGency, for any flood damages that may result from reliance on this ordinance or any administrative decision lawfully made thereunder.

-Section 5-0408.
-Application for a development permit shall be made on forms furnished by the City Council of Harwood and may include, but not be limited to: plans in duplicate drawn to scale showing the nature, location, dimension, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities; and the location of the foregoing.
+5-0413.
+ESTABLISHMENT OF DEVELOPMENT PERMIT.
+A development permit shall be obtained before construction or development begins within any special flood hazard area estabtished in Section 5-0407.
+Application for a development permit shall be made on forms fumished by the city council of Harwood and may include, but not be limited to: plans in duplicate diawn to scale showing the nature. location. dimension, and elevations of the area in question; existing or proposed structures, fill, storage materials, drainage facilities; and the location of the foregoing.
+Specifically, the following information is required:

 5-0414.
 DESIGNATION OF THE FLOODPLAIN ADMINISTRATOR.
 The Floodplain Administrator is hereby appointed to administer and implement this ordinance by granting or denying development permit applications in accordance with its provisions.